naman2304/notes/something.md

 on receiving (Prepare, T, R) at node replicaId do replicas[T] := R ok = “is transaction T able to commit on this replica?”
-  // every node that is participating in the txn uses total order broadcast to disseminate its vote on whether to commit or abort. total order broadcast (Vote, T, replicaId, ok) to replicas[T] end on
+  // every node that is participating in the txn uses total order broadcast (TOB) to disseminate its vote on whether to commit or abort. total order broadcast (Vote, T, replicaId, ok) to replicas[T] end on